SemOpraque736/Simple-Neural-Network-in-C-/README.md

 # Simple-Neural-Network-in-C#-
 Its my first time making a Code in C#.
 Its not that good, but im tried.
-Im learned C# a two days ago, and this code will be very simple.
+Im started learning C# a two days ago, and this code will be very simple.
 This code only have for, console, operations math and variables.

 #Whats the Code do?
 Its make a neural network in a simple traning, with a random data and weithgs.